theNAFIZ/web-development-bootcamp/README.md

 This Project is built with HTML and CSS.
 In this project, we have created a motivational post like brainyquotes.
 CSS properties like font-size, font-family, padding, margin, border, text-transform are used.

 ---

+### **Project 6: Laos**

+This Project is built with HTML and CSS.
+In this project, we have created the flag of Laos.
+CSS positioning and selectors are used here.
+It's a good example to know about CSS box model and positioning.

+---